nasa/oceandata-notebooks/README.md

 The `_templates` make the website very plain, on purpose, for the benefit of the website team.
 For a website with the same content but including navigation tools, comment out the `templates_path` part of `book/_config.yml` and rebuild the website.

-Run the cell below to preview the website.
+Run the next cell to preview the website.
 Interrupt the kernel (press ◾️ in the toolbar) to stop the server.

+> [!Note]
+> On JupyterHub?
+Try viewing at [/user-redirect/proxy/8000/](/user-redirect/proxy/8000/).

 ```{code-cell}
 :scrolled: true